noir-lang/noir/docs/docs/dev_docs/testing/cheat_codes.md

 #### Description
 Compute storage slot for a map key.
-The baseSlot is specified in the noir contract.
+The baseSlot is specified in the Aztec.nr contract.

 #### Example
 ```rust